Name: agave (Agave spp, Agave attenuata).

 This is one of those rare plants where in virtually any soil, you can just dig a hole and pop it in!
 There is no need to improve the soil unless it is extremely sandy or gravelly, in which case you can add a small amount of quality compost.
 If the soil is very hard or compacted you will need to break it up to allow easy root penetration.

-In pots, use either a quality potting mix or a specialised succulent and cacti blend.
+In pots, use a specialised succulent and cacti blend.

 As with all succulents and cacti, additional watering isn't generally required.
 However, occasional watering, especially in hot and dry times, will keep your agave happier and healthier.

 Technically, no fertilising is required, but you'll get better performance if you feed your agave annually with a quality controlled-release fertiliser.

 As leaves die or if they are badly damaged (which can happen, as they are quite brittle), trim them off close to the trunk.